 First off, what science produces purely black cats?

-So, although we simply see black when we look at black cats, next time you are around one try and carefully observe their coat in the sunlight if possible.
-Even to the untrained eye, you can see variants of black across their fur, and some regions in which the black almost appears as if it has stripes.
-In order for a cat to have a black coat, science tells us that the cat’s parents must both possess the coat gene that carries black.
-And this specific color gene, AKA an allele, is referred to as B for black coat coloring.
+So, although we simply see black when we look at black cats, the next time you are around, try to carefully observe their coat in the sunlight if possible.
+Even to the untrained eye, you can see variants of black across their fur and some regions where the black almost appears as if it has stripes.
+For a cat to have a black coat, science tells us that the cat’s parents must both possess the coat gene that carries black.
+And this specific color gene, AKA an allele, is called B for black coat coloring.

-For cats with freckles, sun exposure doesn’t invite freckles the way in which it does with humans.
+For cats with freckles, sun exposure doesn’t invite freckles how it does with humans.

-But the reason a black cat will become rusty actually relates more to a deficiency in tyrosine, which can come as a result of protein deficiency in their daily diet.
+However, the reason a black cat becomes rusty actually relates more to a deficiency in tyrosine, which can come as a result of protein deficiency in their daily diet.
 This amino acid is crucial to a cat’s daily diet.

-“Tyrosine has many roles in the body including being an important component of neurotransmitters in the brain and thyroid hormones.
-However, it also helps to produce melanin which is the pigment responsible for hair colour.
-Therefore, cats with a tyrosine deficiency have difficulty producing melanin which causes a black cat to turn a reddish brown colour (which is also known as rusting).
+“Tyrosine has many roles in the body, including being an important component of neurotransmitters in the brain and thyroid hormones.
+However, it also helps to produce melanin, which is the pigment responsible for hair colour.
+Therefore, cats with tyrosine deficiency have difficulty producing melanin, which causes a black cat to turn a reddish brown color (which is also known as rusting).

 Wait, is that a tabby in disguise?

 Think back to the coat genetics mentioned above.
-Now consider the tabby gene which controls striping.
-If you have a black cat that has the black allele but the expression of the tabby gene isn’t completely repressed, this will cause you to see faint tabby stripes should you examine your cat’s black coat closely in the sunlight.
+Now consider the tabby gene, which controls striping.
+If you have a black cat with the black allele but the expression of the tabby gene isn’t completely repressed, this will cause you to see faint tabby stripes should you examine your cat’s black coat closely in the sunlight.
 As your black cat ages, it is also possible for them to sprout gray hairs, too.
 This will be especially noticeable in the areas around their face and neck.
-But going gray is much more likely for dogs than cats, and this is thought to be because of the fact that cats are born with a greater number of melanocytes.
+However, going gray is much more likely for dogs than cats, and this is thought to be because cats are born with a greater number of melanocytes.

-Check out this fun video here from the Cattitude Daily YouTube channel that talks all about black cats…enjoy!
+Check out this fun video from the Cattitude Daily YouTube channel that talks about black cats…enjoy!

 Did you learn anything new or interesting about our feline friends?
-Share this article with other cat lovers that you know so that they can learn something, too.
+Please share this article with other cat lovers that you know so that they can learn something, too.

 Have you ever wondered about that letter “M” you see on a tabby cat’s forehead?
 Check out some theories on it here on cattitudedaily.com.